There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 Ultimately, it should be emphasised that the new French arbitration law that came into effect on 1 May 2011 provides the possibility for a party to enforce an international award notwithstanding a pending action to set aside or a challenge to enforcement.
 Accordingly, an exequatur of an international arbitral award granted by the Tribunal Judiciaire is provisionally enforceable as of right, whereas previously actions to set aside or appeals against an exequatur of an award led to a suspension of enforcement.
 However, the person against whom enforcement is sought and who challenges the enforcement may request a temporary stay of enforcement, if such enforcement could severely prejudice his rights.

 It should also be noted that the grounds for denying enforcement of an international arbitral award under French law are almost the same as those provided in the New York Convention.
 The only difference under French law is that French courts do not refuse or stay enforcement of a foreign award simply because a challenge against the award has been sought in a foreign court, or because a judgment of a foreign court has set aside or annulled the award.

-The French enforcement system has its own dynamic and is constantly improving; it might also depend on external factors, including politically – the COVID-19 crisis and Brexit are perfect examples thereof.
+The French enforcement system has its own dynamic and is constantly improving; it might also depend on external factors, including politically, with the COVID-19 crisis and Brexit being perfect examples thereof.

 Within Europe, Brexit highlights the importance of each country’s system of enforcement of judgments.
-Following Brexit, UK judgments are no longer expected to benefit from automatic recognition within the European legal system.
-The possible fallout has already been anticipated – for example, with respect to ISDA master agreements.
+Following Brexit, UK judgments no longer benefit from automatic recognition within the European legal system.
+The fallout was anticipated only to a certain extent before Brexit – for example, with respect to International Swaps and Derivatives Association (ISDA) master agreements.